 In this post, we’ll share some of the best tools and plugins for optimizing WordPress page speed.
-By the time you’re done reading, you’ll have a better idea on how to test, analyze, and improve your site’s page loading times.
-Please note that every WordPress developer uses different tactics to speed WordPress websites, the tips on our post worked best for us.
+By the time you’re done reading, you’ll have a better idea of how to test, analyze, and improve your site’s page loading times.
+Please note that every WordPress developer uses different tactics to speed up WordPress websites, the tips in our post worked best for us.

 As an online business owner, one of the best things you can do for your business is make sure your website loads fast.
 Your site’s visitors expect your site to fully load in a couple of seconds.